jumpinjackie/forge-e33-mod/design/COLORLESS.md

 # Cards

-> Last generated: 8/12/2025 7:41:12 pm
+> Last generated: 9/12/2025 8:51:26 am

 ## Pétank

 ```
 2C
 Creature - Nevron
-This creature enters with 3 shield counters and 3 countdown counters.
+This creature enters with three shield counters and three countdown counters.
 At the beginning of your upkeep, remove a countdown counter.
 When this creature has no countdown counters, return it to its owner's hand.
 When this creature dies, target opponent creates two Chroma tokens and two Lumina tokens.